News

 I’m 66 and I anticipate receiving much lower Social Security payments than what I’m currently entitled to.
 In my retirement planning, I’m counting on:

 At best, Social Security will be able to pay out no more than 50% of promised benefits to anyone retiring in my lifetime.
 And well before that date, the entire system will likely collapse.
-Young workers will revolt overpaying into a system they’ll never benefit from.
+Young workers will revolt overpaying into a system from which they will never benefit.

 Medicare is in even worse shape.
 Each year, the Board of Trustees for Medicare publishes a report summarizing the financial status of the program.
 Recent trends suggest that the portion of Medicare funded with payroll taxes that pays for hospital care will be depleted as early as 2024.